-Sierra Nevada tastes like American ingenuity.
+Sierra Nevada is canned American ingenuity.

-‘Malt Disney’ is real.
+‘Malt Disney’ is actually a real place.

 Sierra Nevada’s sustainability efforts have other brewers green with envy.

-Sierra Nevada dry-hops like a storm.
+Sierra Nevada holds a world record.